 The star of the show is the monster cookie energy balls.
 They’re great for a quick boost and they contain a fair amount of protein and complex carbs that will keep the kids going until dinner time.
 You can change it up with cranberry oatmeal energy balls or apple cinnamon energy bites.
 If you love chocolate, try chocolate coconut nut-free energy balls.

+Make a snack board for birthday parties or sleepovers.
 This idea isn’t limited to after school snacks.
 Any get-together with kids is a perfect opportunity to offer healthy snacks.
 Try it at your next birthday party, sleepover, pool party, church event, etc. I guarantee it will be a hit!

 About this Snack Board